Staff Profile

 MA (Hons), MArch (Dist.), Ph.D.

-Matthew's research is centered on understanding and testing the limits of architectural representation.
+Matthew's research is centered on creative approaches to architectural representation.
 Architectural drawing is often considered as part of a linear process of instrumental exercises towards building.
-Through centering drawing processes as the object of study, this linearity can be challenged and disrupted.
+Through centering embodied practices of drawing and viewing, this linearity can be challenged and disrupted.
 Architectural drawings have rich histories and complex spatial characteristics that give them unique qualities as the subject of research.
 Matthew engages them through creative practice methods, demonstrating these qualities and their limits through installation practices and other interrogative strategies.

 Installation is of particular interest as it locates drawing objects and practices, generating a dialogue between conventional architectural modes and the spaces through which they are interacted with and created.
-This necessarily dismantles assumptions around the neutrality of the studio space, and the reading of architectural drawings in general.
+This necessarily dismantles assumptions around the neutrality of the architectural drawing, and the studio space through which it is created.
 Techniques such as those developed through anamorphosis help instigate this method.

-Matthew undertakes this work through his own creative practice and written research, along with collaborative work with James Craig in their practice Stasus.
+Matthew undertakes this work through his own creative practice and written research, alongside collaborative work with Dr. James Craig in their experimental practice Stasus.
 Stasus acts as a platform for testing architectural drawing modes, along with teaching research-led studios.

 PhD Supervision